rdgao/rdgao.github.io/_posts/2017-06-12-what-is-the-hardest-scientific-endeavor-of-all-answer-neuroscience.md

 ---
-title: '23/52: What is the hardest scientific endeavor of all?
-(Answer: neuroscience)'
+title: 'What is the hardest scientific endeavor of all?
+(Answer: neuroscience) (23/52)'
-categories: []
 tags: []
 status: publish
 type: post
 published: true
-meta:
-  _thumbnail_id: '35'
+categories: [Neuroscience]
+header:
+  overlay_image: /assets/images/blog/2017-10-16-hawaii-mauisunset.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  teaser: /assets/images/blog/2017-10-16-hawaii-mauisunset_sq.jpg
+excerpt: "We cannot study what we cannot truly see, and can we truly see ourselves?"
 ---

 "The brain is the most complex thing in the universe."